neugeeug/k8s-istio-tf-example/README.md

 - terraform/: Terraform code to create the RDS instance and store credentials in Secrets Manager.
 Fill the `envs/*.tfvars` with your environment values.
 - helm/app-chart/: Helm chart for the application.
 It creates a Deployment, Service, ServiceEntry (to allow egress to the DB endpoint under Istio REGISTRY_ONLY), and a DB credentials Secret.
+  - the helm contains default values.yaml and specific overrides for `dev` and `prod` environments.
+  - the specific value files might be located closer to the application repo or in a separate repo depending on your setup.
 - deploy.sh: CI-friendly script that runs Terraform then Helm.
-Usage: `./deploy.sh <env>`.
+Usage: `./deploy.sh <env>`

 ### Notes & assumptions